It is most beneficial to follow along this article and try and replicate exactly what is done. Then, you can practice with your own event scenario.

 3. SETUP GUEST FORM

-In this final step of guest setup, we need to determine which items that are already present on the registration form should also be viewable by "guest" registrants.
+In the last step of the Guest Setup tool, we need to determine which items that are already present on the registration form should also be viewable by "guest" registrants.

 NOTE: you will not see your invitation items (the items you designated as triggers in the previous step) in this list.
-That is because triggering items are automatically disallowed by being show to "guest" registrants.
-Think about it.....an exhibitor triggers a guest....who triggers a guest....who triggers 3 guests...and they all trigger 2 guests....it would be a nightmare!
-So we just cut them out of the equation.
+That is because triggering items are automatically disallowed by being show to "guest" registrants, to prevent a scenario wherein guests can trigger guests.
+This could create a very complex registration scenario.

 - Show ONLY on Primary